michelleDeko/bbb-streaming/README.md

 # Restart docker
 ```
 You can use API-MATE to quickly test streaming functionality.
 Get API-MATE url as shown above and open it in a Google Chrome browser.
 Ensure that meetingID and attendee Password in API-MATE is the same as in docker-compose.yml.
 First click on create URL and then join as a moderator.

 You will get into BigBlueButton session as a moderator.

-Go to 'bbb-streaming' directory and start docker.
+Go to 'bbb-streaming' directory and start the docker.

 ## Streaming on YouTube
 ```sh